kckarnige/OpenYourEye/README.md

 )
 ](https://modrinth.com/mod/open-your-eye)

-This mod makes gaining access to the End dimension much more of a challenge, requiring you to reach the ancient cities, the Nether, as well as slaying the 2 withers.
+This mod makes gaining access to the End dimension much more of a challenge, requiring you to reach the ancient cities, the Nether, as well as slay 2 withers.

 This mod also adds a new crafting item: End Sludge